Designs for the Pluriverse: Structure

 Designs for the Pluriverse is divided into three sections, each of which explores a different aspect of the pluriverse.
 The first section contains a summary of the design research literature and social theory approaches to design.
 The second section offers a critique of Cartesian rationalism and dualisms such as mind-body and argues for developing a more relational pluriverse.
 Finally, the third section explores the implications of the pluriverse for design and offers application of the concepts explored in the previous chapters.

 Reception

 The book was praised for bringing together diverse concepts and perspectives.
-However, it was criticized for being hard to read and its excessive use of jargon, which potentially renders it inaccessible to designers and development practitioners who could have most benefited from it.
+Some critics argued that the book would become a 'classic' in design anthropology and development studies.
+However, it was criticized for being hard to read and its excessive use of jargon, which was claimed to render it inaccessible to designers and development practitioners who could have most benefited from it.
 It was also criticized for raising more questions rather than providing answers and for romanticizing indigenous cultures.